Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Introduction

-In addition to classical approaches, DL methods have recently shown significant potential for solving inverse problems, and their distinguished feature is the application of deep neural networks (DNNs) for approximation, replacing traditional closed-form mathematical formulas.
-Supported by data, it allows more flexible modeling of complex relationships, resulting in better reconstructions, especially when empirical structures, unknown hyperparameters, or restrictive assumptions are largely involved.
-Such properties make DL approaches particularly useful in inverse problems.
-For instance, physics-informed neural networks (PINNs) have been widely used for solving inverse problems \cite{2022GaoZahrWang,2022JagtapMaoAdamsKarniadakis,lu2021physics,2019RaissiPerdikarisKarniadakis,2021YangMengKarniadakis}.
-Additionally, as for EIT problems, notable examples of efforts to couple classical reconstruction methods and DL include \cite{hamilton2019beltrami,hamilton2018deep}, where a CNN post-processes images obtained by the classical D-bar methods, and \cite{2019FanBohorquezYing,fan2020solving} where BCR-Net is developed to mimic pseudo-differential operators.
-Moreover, a deepDSM is proposed in \cite{2021JiangLiGuo,2020GuoJiang,2021JiangLiGuo} that learns local convolutional kernels mimicking the gradient operator of the classical DSMs.
-In fact, the explicit and insightful mathematical structure of DSMs has motivated considerable research on designing DL methods to enhance reconstruction quality.
-For examples of such work, we refer readers to \cite{2023LiLiangWang,2024NingHanZou,2024NingZou,2023NingHanZou}.
+In addition, DL methods have shown significant potential for solving inverse problems, and their distinguished feature is the application of deep neural networks (DNNs) for approximation, replacing traditional closed-form mathematical formulas.
+Supported by data, the DL methods enable more flexible modeling of complex relationships, resulting in better reconstructions, especially when empirical structures, unknown hyperparameters, or restrictive assumptions are largely involved.
+Such properties make DL approaches particularly favorable in inverse problems.
+For instance, physics-informed neural networks (PINNs) have been widely used for solving inverse problems \cite{2022GaoZahrWang,2022JagtapMaoAdamsKarniadakis,lu2021physics,2019RaissiPerdikarisKarniadakis,2021YangMengKarniadakis,2025WuDuanSunYu}.
+We also refer readers to \cite{2024ZhangChanTai} for employing PINN to vessel simulation with complex geometry.
+Moreover, the authors in \cite{2020BaoYeZangZhou} proposed a weak adversarial network for solving EIT.
+Additionally, as for EIT problems, notable examples of coupling classical reconstruction methods and DL methods include \cite{hamilton2019beltrami,hamilton2018deep,2019FanBohorquezYing,fan2020solving,2025WangDengLiu,2025SmylTallmanHomaFlournoy}.
+Moreover, a deepDSM is proposed in \cite{2020GuoJiang,2021JiangLiGuo} that learns local convolutional kernels mimicking the gradient operator of the classical DSMs, and DSM-based DL methods are then widely studied in \cite{2023LiLiangWang,2023NingHanZou,2025NingHanZou,2025NingZou}.